grip-on-software/data-gathering/README.md

 - jenkins (used by `exporter/daemon.py`): Jenkins instance where jobs can be started.
   - `host` (`$JENKINS_HOST`): Base URL of the Jenkins instance.
+  - `username` (`$JENKINS_USERNAME`): Username to log in to the Jenkins instance.
+Use a falsy value to not authenticate to Jenkins this way.
+  - `password` (`$JENKINS_PASSWORD`): Password to log in to the Jenkins instance.
+Use a falsy value to not authenticate to Jenkins this way.
+  - `verify` (`$JENKINS_VERIFY`): SSL certificate verification for the Jenkins instance.
+This option has no effect is the Jenkins `host` URL does not use HTTPS.
+Use a falsy value to disable verification, a path name to specify a specific (self-signed) certificate to match against, or any other value to enable secure verification.
   - `scrape` (`$JENKINS_JOB`): Name of the parameterized Jenkins job to start a (partial) scrape.
   - `token` (`$JENKINS_TOKEN`): Custom token to trigger the job remotely when